Corona Rigidity: The abelian case: Boolean algebras and C ech--Stone remainders

-To study homeomorphisms of \v{C}ech-Stone remainders of spaces different from $\bbN$, we want to see how those correspond to isomorphisms of certain Borel quotients.
-Given a locally compact space $X$ one constructs its \v{C}ech-Stone compactification $\beta X$, the `largest' compact space in which $X$ sits densely as an open set. $\beta X$ is defined as the space with the universal property that if $K$ is a compact Hausdorff space and $f\colon X\to K$ is continuous, one can find a continuous extension $\beta f\colon\beta X\to K$.\footnote{Functional analyst's definition of $\beta X$: It is the Gelfand spectrum of the \cstar-algebra $C_b(X)$ of all continuous, bounded, complex-valued functions on $X$ (see \S\ref{Ex.Abelian} and \S\ref{ss:mcalg}).} The compact space $\beta X\setminus X$ is the \emph{\v{C}ech-Stone remainder} (or \emph{corona}) of~$X$.

-\v{C}ech-Stone remainders of zero-dimensional spaces and their homeomorphisms from a set theoretic point of view were analyzed in~\cite{Fa:AQ} with the aid of Boolean algebraic methods.
+Given a locally compact space $X$, its \v{C}ech--Stone compactification $\beta X$ is the `largest' compact space in which $X$ sits densely as an open set. $\beta X$ is defined as the space with the universal property that if $K$ is a compact Hausdorff space and $f\colon X\to K$ is continuous, one can find a continuous extension $\beta f\colon\beta X\to K$.\footnote{Functional analyst's definition of $\beta X$: It is the Gelfand spectrum of the \cstar-algebra $C_b(X)$ of all continuous, bounded, complex-valued functions on $X$ (see \S\ref{ss:pre} and \S\ref{ss:mcalg}).} The compact space $\beta X\setminus X$ is the \emph{\v{C}ech--Stone remainder} (or the \emph{corona}) of~$X$. \v{C}ech--Stone remainders of zero-dimensional spaces and their homeomorphisms from a set theoretic point of view were analysed in~\cite{Fa:AQ} with the aid of Boolean algebraic methods.

+We already mentioned how the Stone Duality relates $\cP(\bbN)/\Fin$ to $\beta \bbN \setminus \bbN$.
+To study homeomorphisms of \v{C}ech--Stone remainders of other spaces, we need to take a closer look at the duality between homeomorphisms of remainders and homomorphisms of quotient algebras.

 Fix a locally compact noncompact space $X$.
-When $X$ is a zero-dimensional, autohomeomorphisms of $\beta X\setminus X$ are completely determined by the image of clopen subsets.
+When $X$ is zero-dimensional, autohomeomorphisms of $\beta X\setminus X$ are completely determined by the image of clopen subsets.
 By identifying clopen sets with their characteristic functions, one endows the Boolean algebra of clopen subsets of $X$, $\Clop(X)$, with the topology of pointwise convergence.
 If $X$ is in addition second countable, this is a Polish topology.
-Since the Boolean algebra $\Clop(\beta X\setminus X)$ is isomorphic to the quotient of $\Clop(X)$ by the ideal of compact-open sets, $\Clop_c(X)$, a continuous map from $\beta X\setminus X$ to $\beta Y\setminus Y$ corresponds to a Boolean algebra homomorphism from the Borel quotient structures $\Clop(Y)/\Clop_c(Y)$ to $\Clop(X)/\Clop_c(X)$.
-As homeomorphisms of \v{C}ech-Stone remainders correspond to isomorphisms of Boolean algebra quotients, we have a notion of topologically trivial homeomorphism (where the induced isomorphism admits a Borel lifting), and one of algebraically trivial (admitting a lifting which is a Boolean algebra homomorphism).
+Since the Boolean algebra $\Clop(\beta X\setminus X)$ is isomorphic to the quotient of $\Clop(X)$ by the ideal of compact-open sets, $\Clop_c(X)$, a continuous map from $\beta X\setminus X$ to $\beta Y\setminus Y$ corresponds to a Boolean algebra homomorphism from the Borel quotient structure $\Clop(Y)/\Clop_c(Y)$ to $\Clop(X)/\Clop_c(X)$.
+As homeomorphisms of \v{C}ech--Stone remainders correspond to isomorphisms of Boolean algebra quotients, we have a notion of topologically trivial homeomorphism (where the induced isomorphism admits a Borel lifting), and one of algebraically trivial (admitting a lifting which is a Boolean algebra homomorphism).

 For non zero-dimensional spaces, one cannot rely on any Boolean algebraic underlying structure, even though the remainder of $\mathbb R$ was studied using topological tools in~\cite{DoHa:Introduction} and~\cite{Ha:Cech-Stone}.
 To study these objects, we enter the realm of \cstar-algebras.
 The appropriate versions of \META{} and Question~\ref{Q.UlamAB} will be stated in \S\ref{ss:mcalg}.